colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 yo yo yo
 ```

-ADSes are not included in the file's size when you run `dir` or `ls`.
-Nor are they included in directory listings by default.
-They can be shown by calling `dir /r`, or with the Sysinternals `streams.exe` tool.
-And if you're feeling ambitious, you can even use the C `FindFirstStreamW` and `FindNextStreamW` functions to find them yourself.
+These alternate streams are not shown in directory listings by default, unless you run `dir` with the `/a` flag.
+They can also be enumerated using the `FindFirstStreamW` and `FindNextStreamW` Win32 functions if you're actually using them in application code.

+Because they don't show up in obvious ways, malware often used ADSes as a way of hiding itself in older versions of Windows.
+The main executable would copy itself into an ADS, so even if an antivirus program attempted to srub the system, as long as that ADS and a small stub script weren't detected, the system could be reinfected.
+But they also have plenty of legitimate uses.
+The `Zone.Identifier` stream lets applications make security decisions based on where a file came from.
+Dropbox also uses ADSes to write unique identifiers to disk.
+SQL Server used to use them for integrity checking.
+Basically, if an application has a some bit of data and doesn't have anywhere better to put it, it ends up in an ADS.

 ADSes are stored as part of a file's Master File Table (MFT) records.
-The MFT is exactly what it sounds like--the place in NTFS where all of your files' metadata (and some actual data) live.
-In addition to the boring stuff like file names, creation time, and DOS attributes, MFT file records house one or more `$DATA` attributes.
+The MFT is where NTFS stores your files' metadata (and some of their actual data).
+In addition to the boring stuff like file names, creation time, and DOS attributes, MFT records for files house one or more `$DATA` attributes.

 The `$DATA` attribute header contains much what you would expect--its own length, the length of any data it is storing internally, the cluster numbers of the data it is storing externally, and so on.
-It also, however, has fields for an optional name for itself.
-See, the "real file" is a stream just like all the ADSes--it's just unnamed.
-Thus, another common thing to call ADSes is "named streams."
+It also, however, has fields for an optional name for itself, separate from the "traditional" file name.
+See, the "real" file is a stream just like all the ADSes--it's just unnamed.
+That's why another common thing to call ADSes is "named streams."

 ## The weird part